4.1 Charles II and the Restoration Colonies

 The seventeenth and eighteenth centuries saw the expansion of slavery in the American colonies from South Carolina to Boston.
-The institution of slavery created a false sense of superiority in whites, while simultaneously fueling fears of slave revolt.
-White response to such revolts, or even the threat of them, led to gross overreactions and further constraints on slaves’ activities.
+The institution of slavery created a false sense of superiority in Whites, while simultaneously fueling fears of slave revolt.
+White response to such revolts, or even the threat of them, led to gross overreactions and further constraints on enslaved people’s activities.
 The development of the Atlantic economy also allowed colonists access to more British goods than ever before.
 The buying habits of both commoners and the rising colonial gentry fueled the consumer revolution, creating even stronger ties with Great Britain by means of a shared community of taste and ideas.

 4.4 Great Awakening and Enlightenment

 The eighteenth century saw a host of social, religious, and intellectual changes across the British Empire.
 While the Great Awakening emphasized vigorously emotional religiosity, the Enlightenment promoted the power of reason and scientific observation.
 Both movements had lasting impacts on the colonies.
 The beliefs of the New Lights of the First Great Awakening competed with the religions of the first colonists, and the religious fervor in Great Britain and her North American colonies bound the eighteenth-century British Atlantic together in a shared, common experience.
 The British colonist Benjamin Franklin gained fame on both sides of the Atlantic as a printer, publisher, and scientist.
 He embodied Enlightenment ideals in the British Atlantic with his scientific experiments and philanthropic endeavors.
 Enlightenment principles even guided the founding of the colony of Georgia, although those principles could not stand up to the realities of colonial life, and slavery soon took hold in the colony.